-Most of the bait required to complete each charter region has been purchased and stored at certain ports where offloads are anticipated.
+Most of the bait required to complete the study has been purchased and stored at certain ports where offloads are anticipated.
 Some freshly frozen bait may need to be purchased by the IPHC Secretariat during the study period.

 - 1. The IPHC will bear the cost of all ice and bait purchased for this study.
-The IPHC will also arrange for bait to be available in the intended ports. - Bait shall be frozen chum salmon, number 2 semi-bright or better as well as pink salmon, #1 IQF. - 3.
-The crew will be responsible for cutting the salmon into individual pieces weighing approximately 0.1 to 0.15 kg (1/4 to 1/3 pound).
+The IPHC will also arrange for bait to be available in the intended ports. - 2.
+Bait shall be frozen chum salmon, number 2 semi-bright or better.

+- 3. The crew will be responsible for cutting the salmon into individual pieces weighing approximately 0.1 to 0.15 kg (1/4 to 1/3 pound).
 The IPHC requires that the bait not be salted, but rather kept on ice or frozen until used.
 The IPHC Secretariat will monitor and verify bait size to ensure compliance to IPHC standards. - 4.
 The vessel captain will certify that the bait is satisfactory prior to its use. - 5.
 Auto-baiting machines are not permitted for use on this study.